 The Avars, however, did not cause as much chaos as Chilperic had hoped.
 According to Gregory of Tours, Sigebert was able to halt the progress of the Avars in a single battle and quickly brokered a peace with the invaders.
 With the foreign threat withdrawing, Sigebert was able to turn his attention back to defending his kingdom against Chilperic’s encroachment.

 Marching home from the front lines, Sigebert launched a well-executed military campaign against his brother.
 In Gregory of Tour’s account of the war, Sigebert began his counterattack with a bold move—he besieged and occupied Chilperic’s capital city of Soissons.
 In addition to the capital city, Sigebert also captured Chilperic’s son, Theudebert, during the siege.
 After taking Soissons, Sigebert apparently loitered in his brother’s territory until Chilperic appeared.
 The armies of the two siblings clashed in an unknown location, but Sigebert emerged as the clear winner.
-According to Gregory of Tours, it was only after Sigebert occupied Soissons and defeated Chilperic in battle, that the victorious king returned to his own domain and reclaimed the cites that his brother had seized.
+According to Gregory of Tours, it was only after Sigebert occupied Soissons and defeated Chilperic in battle, that the victorious king returned to his own domain and reclaimed the cities that his brother had seized.

 With his land back under his control and his brother’s army weakened, Sigibert brokered a truce with Chilperic.
 Gregory of Tours was not clear on the terms of the agreement, but one condition was that Chilperic’s son, Theudebert, would remain as Sigebert’s hostage for the span of a year.
-Theudebert’s captivity was fairly luxurious—his prison was the villa of Ponthion, after all.
+Theudebert’s captivity was relatively luxurious—his prison was the villa of Ponthion, after all.
 Yet, it was a prison, all the same.
 When the allotted year was over, Sigebert released Theudebert, and, according to Gregory of Tours, he even gave Theudebert many gifts before the prince departed for home.
 Unfortunately, the conflict between Sigebert and Chilperic was not over.
 In fact, the mutual loathing between the two (and their families) would only increase, eventually becoming one of the most infamous feuds that occurred during the reign of the Merovingian Dynasty.

 Written by C. Keith Hansley.